Client Login

 Non-Recourse Factoring

 Non-recourse factoring allows businesses to avoid liability for unpaid invoices, as the factoring company assumes the risk of non-payment.
+If customer defaults occur due to insolvency or bankruptcy, non-recourse factoring protects the business from losses by transferring the risk of these customer defaults to the factoring company.
 This aspect makes non-recourse factoring an attractive option for businesses looking to mitigate risk, albeit at a higher cost.

 Because the factoring company absorbs the risk of non-payment from customers, the fees associated with non-recourse factoring tend to be higher.
 This higher cost is a trade-off for the reduced risk and added security that non-recourse factoring provides, making it a suitable option for businesses dealing with customers who may have uncertain payment histories.